nickjalbert/design_docs/abstractions.rst

 * **Trainer** - Encapsulates how a policy changes over time as an agent gains experience.

-* **Agent** - The glue that binds the policy and trainer.
-The agent is what performs actions within the environment with an aim to maximize reward.
+* **Agent** - The agent contains both a policy and trainer.
+The agent is what performs actions within the environment so that it can learn how to maximize reward.

 Rationale
 =========